fandyanf/ngram-frequency-counter/README.md

 # ngram-frequency-analysis

-This is a badly-written, overcomplicated python script that parses files and exports the frequency of n-word phrases.
-I'm not even entirely sure that buzzword means what I think it means, I just took it from benbalters' frequency-analysis repo.
+This is a badly-written, overcomplicated python script that parses files and exports the frequency of n-grams.
+In other words, n-word phrases.

 ### Some Information